mohitkyadav/shell/README.md

 # Shell
-OS la mini project
+OS lab mini project

 ## General Guidelines

-Always Work on a saparate branch.
+* Always Work on a saparate branch.

-Never-ever push a commit directly to master branch, always send a PR.
+* Never-ever push a commit directly to master branch, always send a PR.

 For any queries call or whatsapp 8764241491